WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 ### canceltransaction

-Builds a transaction with a higher fee rate (or creates a [CPFP](glossary/Glossary-GeneralBitcoin.html#child-pays-for-parent-cpfp) transaction if [RBF](glossary/Glossary-GeneralBitcoin.html#replace-by-fee-rbf) is not possible) and returns its hex, ready for broadcast.
+Builds a transaction with a higher fee rate ([RBF](glossary/Glossary-GeneralBitcoin.html#replace-by-fee-rbf)), or creates a [CPFP](glossary/Glossary-GeneralBitcoin.html#child-pays-for-parent-cpfp) transaction if RBF is not possible, and returns its hex; ready for broadcast.
 It is similar to the _speeduptransaction_ method, except that the transaction sends back the bitcoin to the wallet.
 The transaction is not automatically broadcasted.